 One of the questions we often ask is, “Will my case require a trial in court?”
 The answer to this question depends heavily on your specific case.
 However, more than 90 percent of wrongful death cases do not require a courtroom trial.
 Before your attorney files a civil suit, they will negotiate with the at-fault party’s insurance company.
 In most cases, wrongful death claims are settled during this negotiation phase.

 However, having an experienced wrongful death attorney in Clearlake will be invaluable if your case goes to trial.
 If negotiating a settlement isn’t possible, your lawyer may decide to proceed with a court case.
 If the case is tried, your attorney will take up the responsibility of filing the suit and arguing for your rights in court, drafting pleadings, collecting admissions and documents, taking depositions, and other essential functions.Wrongful Death Lawyers in Clearlake, CA

 Losing a person you care about is a tragedy.
-If you have lost a family member in an accident due to someone else's negligence, reach out to our experienced Clearlake Wrongful Death Attorneys for free, friendly and compassionate advice at (800) 404-5400 or (707) 564-1900.
+If you have lost a family member in an accident due to someone else's negligence, contact our experienced Clearlake Wrongful Death Attorneys for free, friendly, and compassionate advice at (800) 404-5400 or (707) 564-1900.
 See our past settlements and verdicts.

 Editor's Note: updated [cha 7.10.23] Image by drippycat from Pixabay ms cha [cs 890]